Ladies’ Philanthropic organization to host the 14th Annual Savannah International food and Wine Tasting to benefit local charities

 “I am so proud of the commitment and generosity of our women’s group who give of their time in many ways, both by hosting activities as well as working in the community to help those who are in need,” said Father Vasile Mihai, Priest at St. Paul’s Greek Orthodox Church of Savannah.

-Philoptochos is the largest organization of Greek Orthodox women that supports many charities while spiritually enriching its members through their participation in its philanthropic work.
-Established in 1931 by the late Ecumenical Patriarch Athenagoras I, we can proudly state that Philoptochos is the second largest women’s philanthropic organization in the United States in terms of money donated to charitable causes.
+Philoptochos is the largest organization of Greek Orthodox women supporting many charities while spiritually enriching its members through their participation in its philanthropic work.
+Established in 1931, Philoptochos is the second largest women’s philanthropic organization in the United States in terms of money donated to charitable causes.
 It is second only to the Sisterhood of Hadassah, the Jewish women’s charitable group.
 Philoptochos functions at the local, diocesan, national, and international levels and is open to all women over 18 years old who are of the Greek (Eastern) Orthodox faith.

 If you would like more information about this event, please contact Alexia Pittas at 843-343-2378 or email at firstname.lastname@example.org.